About: Brothers & Sisters (general)

 Jonathan is closely examining the stack of paperwork he received for “Outreach”, the gay and lesbian centre he works for.

 “Looking for a distraction if you're willing to provide one.”
 He replies.

 Saul puts his hands in the pockets of his jeans in such a way that it signals that he’s unsure about something.
 Jonathan is slowly learning Saul’s body-language.

 “What is on your mind?”
 He asks and he sees Saul shy away a bit.
-Jonathan counts to ten and remembers that, with Saul, sometimes the best approach is not
+Jonathan counts to ten and remembers that, with Saul, sometimes the best approach is not the direct one.

 “I’ll go back to reading then.”
 He therefore says and, sure enough, the moment he focuses his attention back on his paperwork, he hears Saul clear his throat.